 PHIL 201 INTRODUCTION TO PHILOSOPHY familiarizes the student with the major subject areas of philosophy.
 Using historical and contemporary sources, the course examines fundamental problems and theories in Epistemology, Ethics and Metaphysics.
-For philosophy minors this is a prerequisite for all philosophy electives.
+3 credits

 PHIL 211 ELEMENTARY LOGIC is an grounding in both informal and formal logic.
 The course studies the nature and types of argument and methods for distinguishing good and bad reasoning.
 Formal methods include the use of truth-tables and natural deduction.
 3 credits.